Home / Use Cases / Professions / Judges & Prosecutors

 Court records make your name permanently searchable

-Every case docket, ruling, and sentencing document includes your name.
-These records are indexed by court search systems, legal databases, and news outlets.
-Data brokers use your name from these sources to build profiles that include your home address, phone, and household members.
+Every docket, ruling, and sentencing document carries your name and gets indexed by court systems, legal databases, and news outlets.
+Brokers pull from those sources to build profiles with your home address, phone, and household.

 Family members become accessible through your profile

-Data brokers list household members as "associated people."
-Your spouse and children appear on your broker listing by name, connected through your shared home address.
-Threats against judicial officers routinely extend to family members, and broker listings provide the information needed to identify them.
+Brokers list household members as "associated people."
+Your spouse and children appear on your listing by name through the shared home address.
+Threats against judicial officers routinely extend to family.

 Exposure accumulates across a career of cases

-A 20-year career means thousands of docketed cases with your name.
-Each one is a potential search entry point.
-Combined with decades of address history, phone records, and property filings in broker databases, long-serving judges and prosecutors have among the most extensive and detailed broker profiles of any profession.
+A 20-year career means thousands of docketed cases — each a potential search entry point.
+Combined with decades of address history, phone records, and property filings, long-serving judges and prosecutors have some of the most detailed broker listings of any profession.

-See which broker sites publish your home address and family information.
+See which sites publish your home address and family information.

 From discovery to ongoing protection